Lorantine/derogam/README.md

 MILITARY SHIPS:
 - 2 Heavy Warships; One will be the primary battleship (very rarely seen to escort a big civilian fleet), the other will be even stronger and will be their "flagship".
-- 1 Medium Warship (the Derogam Assassin); Meant to be their main warship, and will often lead small fleets.
+- 1 Medium Warship (the Derogam Assassin); Meant to be the main warship, it will often lead small fleets.
 Sometimes used to defend their civilians.
 - 1 Light Warship; A smaller ship meant to accompany bigger ships as escorts or lead very small fleets.
 Often used to defend their civilians.
 - 1 "Gunship"; More guns, no turrets, agile, fragile, and will have 1-2 Fighters.
 Will be classified as Light or Medium Warship.
 Often used to defend their civilians.
 - 1 "Light Carrier"; It will be very weak on it's own, which means low survivability, being slow and low armament.
 It'll be able to carry about 6-8 Fighters under 2 side "clamps", meaning the ship will be quite long and look fragile.
 Will be classified as Light or Medium Warship.
 To keep the Derogam from relying a lot on huge Fighter fleets, this ship will be relatively rare.